Wyamio/Wyam.Web/input/recipes/docs/overview.md

 wyam new -r Docs
 ```

-This generates a skeleton set of input files that includes a blog post and a content page.
+This generates a skeleton set of input files that includes a blog post and two docs content pages.
 You can use this as a starting point for your own site.

 # Building